Community Acupuncture for Health Equity

 In another life, before Chinese medicine, Rebecca waitressed, food prepped and tended bar for 20 years, from her teens to late 30’s.
 As a result she developed a deep empathy for hospitality employees, as well as an experiential understanding of the types of occupational injuries incurred whilst performing work duties.
 She also has a keen interest in amazing ways to put food together, nutrition and supplementation, and is obsessed with food history.
 She can advise about TCM food medicine principles but with a modern twist – so you can always find something awesome to replace the things you have to give up.

-Dr Rebecca Tolhurst (TCM) is a member of the Australian Acupuncture & Chinese Medicine Association (AACMA) and is registered with the Chinese Medicine Board of Australia (CMBA) under the Acupuncture and Chinese Herbal Medicine divisions.
+Rebecca is a member of the Australian Acupuncture & Chinese Medicine Association (AACMA) and is registered with the Chinese Medicine Board of Australia (CMBA) under the Acupuncture and Chinese Herbal Medicine divisions.
+Health fund rebates are available and she is eligible for inclusion as therapists in Work Cover, TAC & NDIS treatment plans by referral from a General Practitioner.